 - Proposals are accepted from the U.S. and internationally, however all proposals must be submitted in English and budgets must be proposed in U.S. Dollars.

 - PIs and Co-PIs may only hold one active research grant from the Spencer Foundation at a time.
 Simultaneous submissions to the Foundation from PIs and Co-PIs are discouraged due to this policy.

-The next deadline for Small Grant proposals is 4:00pm CST, Tuesday, June 24, 2014.
-The following deadlines will be 4pm CST, August 28, 2014 and November 18, 2014.
+The next deadline for Small Grant proposals is 4:00pm CST, Thursday, August 28, 2014.
+The following deadline will be 4pm CST, November 18, 2014.
 Additional deadlines will be posted as they are scheduled; this program typically has a deadline every 2-3 months.

 The review of complete proposal applications submitted by the deadline will take approximately 4 months.
 We recommend that your proposed start date be no sooner than 4 months following the deadline.

 Proposals must be submitted electronically using the Spencer Foundation’s online system.
 The online system is configured for the PI on the project to register and submit the proposal themselves.
 If someone other than the PI will be completing the online application, please reference the Detailed Application Guidelines link below for further instruction.
 The basic steps for submitting the proposal are:

 Step 1: Registration: If the scholar serving as the PI on the project has never accessed the Spencer Foundation online system, they must register and create a profile by clicking on the link below and then clicking the “Register Here” button.